meAImee/cse-15l-labreport3/README.md

 **This option might be useful when we need to find empty/unedited/useless files in a directory.**

+In the directory given for lab3 there is no files that is empty thus testing find-mount in any directory would not return anything.
+However, the find -empty command wwould be especially helpful in the future when we need to find the files that are empty/ the files that has been created by mistake and did not have any contents in it.

 ---
 ### Option 3-- **[-type]**

+**[-type]** Returns files in a directory that has a specific file type:
+- b: block (buffered) special files
+- c: character (unbuffered) special files
+- d: directory
+- p: named pipes FIFOs (first in first out)
+- f: regular files
+- I: symbolic links.
+This is never true if the -L option or the -follow option was specified, unless the symbolic link is broken.
+If you want to search for symbolic links when -L is in effect, use -xtype.
+- s: sockets
+- D: doors (a Solaris file type)

 **Example 1**